 The Rail Baltica Central Hub is one of the most important phases of the larger Rail Baltica project that will connect Estonian capital Tallinn with the border between Lithuania and Poland.

-The 870km-long Rail Baltica project will link the Baltic states with the European rail network and connect capital cities Riga, Helsinki, Tallinn, Vilnius and Warsaw.
-It will support operations at a maximum speed of 234km/h for passenger trains and 120km/h for freight trains.
+It will support operations at a maximum speed of 240km/h for passenger trains and 120km/h for freight trains.

-The Rail Baltica Central Hub will comprise a central station building, a railway bridge on the Daugava river, and other rail infrastructure.
-It will allow commuters to change between the regional and local rail lines, and also between different modes of transport.
+The Rail Baltica Central Hub will comprise a central station building, a railway bridge on the Daugava River, and other rail infrastructure.
+It will allow commuters to change between the regional and local rail lines, and between different modes of transport.

 It is designed as a single infrastructure element in a contemporary style of classic themes.
 A repetitive sequence of arches and vaults to be built as part of the project will offer visual contrast to the city’s towers.

 The entire project will be spread across 74ha, with the station occupying 15ha.
-It will witness the reconstruction of the Riga railway station complex, construction of European standard gauge tracks and an overpass, and removal of embankments.
+It will see the reconstruction of the Riga railway station complex, construction of European standard gauge tracks and an overpass, and the removal of embankments.

 The design of the station building aims to enhance the density of the city’s landscape through the creation of distinct plazas and urban spaces.
 It will be the focal point of the entire project, providing a strong visual identity and contributing to Riga’s image as a European metropolis.
 Its design is inspired by the arch, which is the archetypal form of historic central stations across the globe.